Rishab-Rao-G/K-Means-Clustering-MapReduce-/README.md

-The dataset used is Final_Trans.csv
+The dataset used is Final_Trans.csv.

 To run all the jobs, run the "Run.sh"

 (Before running it, the input and output paths must be modified)

 >> bash Run.sh